Human chorionic gonadotropin (hCG) is sometimes called “the pregnancy hormone” because of its important role in maintaining pregnancy.

 Pregnancy tests check hCG levels in the urine or blood to determine if a person is pregnant or not.

-HCG injection is also approved by the U.S. Food and Drug Administration (FDA) to treat specific medical conditions in both women and men.
+The Food and Drug Administration (FDA) has also approved hCG injections to treat specific medical conditions in both women and men.

-In men, doctors prescribe hCG to combat the symptoms of hypogonadism, such as low testosterone and infertility.
-It can help the body increase production of testosterone and increase sperm production, which can reduce infertility.
+In men, doctors prescribe hCG to help address the symptoms of hypogonadism, such as low testosterone and infertility. hCG can help the body increase its production of testosterone and sperm, which can help reduce infertility.

 According to the American Urological Association, hCG is appropriate for those men with testosterone deficiency who also desire to maintain fertility.

-Some doctors think that using testosterone along with hCG might improve symptoms of testosterone deficiency while preventing some of the testosterone side effects.
+Some doctors believe that using testosterone along with hCG may help improve symptoms of testosterone deficiency while preventing some of testosterone’s side effects.

-There is also speculation that hCG might help improve sexual function in men who don’t have improvement while on testosterone.
+hCG may also help improve sexual function in men who don’t experience improvement while on testosterone.

-Bodybuilders who take anabolic steroids such as testosterone also sometimes use hCG to prevent or reverse some of the side effects cause by steroids, such as gonad shrinkage and infertility.
+Bodybuilders who take anabolic steroids such as testosterone also sometimes use hCG to help prevent or reverse some of the side effects steroids cause, such as gonad shrinkage and infertility.

 As hCG stimulates the testicles to produce testosterone and sperm, the testicles grow in size over time.

-In one study, men taking testosterone along with hCG were able to maintain adequate sperm production.
-In another study, men taking testosterone along with hCG were able to maintain testosterone production in the testicles.
+In one 2005 study, men taking testosterone along with hCG were able to maintain testosterone production in the testicles.

-The most common side effects men experience when hCG injections are used include:
+For men, the most common side effects of hCG injections include: